Maratha invasions of Bengal

-The Maratha invasions of Bengal (1742–1751), were the a series of raids by the Maratha forces in the Bengal Subah (Bengal, Bihar, parts of modern Orissa), after the successful campaign in the Carnatic region at the Battle of Trichinopoly.
-The campaigns were carried out under Raghuji I of Nagpur.
+The Maratha invasions of Bengal (1742–1751), were a series of raids by the Maratha forces in the Bengal Subah (Bengal, Bihar, parts of modern Orissa), after the successful campaign in the Carnatic region at the Battle of Trichinopoly.
+The campaigns were carried out under Raghuji I of Nagpur to impose Chauth.
 Between April 1742 to March 1751, the Marathas invaded Bengal five times in 1742, 1743, 1744, 1745 and 1748 respectively, causing widespread economic losses in the Bengal Subah.

 The resurgent Maratha Empire emerging from Maharashtra quickly repulsed the Mughals and subjugated them to the confines of Delhi.
 It was during this period they were at the doorsteps of the independent Bengal Subah, particularly Orissa.
 They conducted raids within Bengal and plundered cities and villages and caused widespread devastation.
-However, due to their relentless attacks and raids the Nawab would be more partial towards signing the treaty eventually agreeing to cede Orissa to the Maratha Empire to ensure peace for both states.
+After devastating conflicts both sides sued for peace which resulted in the Nawab agreeing to cede Orissa to the Maratha Empire and to pay an annual tribute in exchange for not being raided again.

 Background

 The Maratha invasions of Bengal were driven by Maratha imperialism, aiming to dismantle the declining Mughal Empire.
 Initiated by Peshwa Baji Rao I, the Marathas sought to expand their dominance, with Raghuji Bhonsle targeting Bengal for its wealth and lack of Maratha tribute.
 Political instability in Bengal, coupled with invitations from ousted Nawab Sarfaraz’s allies, prompted Raghuji’s invasions.

-According to Muslim writers the invasions were encouraged by Nizam-ul-mulk to divert Maratha attention from Deccan.
-Contemporary Bengali works like Bhratacandra’s Annadāmangala portray the invasions as Hindu resistance against Muslim oppression.
-Bhratachandra's narrative could be biased as he was court poet of Krishna Nagar Zamidari and imprisoned by Nawab of Bengal after failing to pay tribute.
+Contemporary Bengali works like Bhratachandra's Annadāmangala portray the invasions as Hindu resistance against Muslim oppression.
+He presented the Bargis as agents of Shiva.
+Bhratachandra's narrative could be biased as he was the court poet of the zamindar of Krishnanagar and imprisoned by the Nawab of Bengal after failing to pay tribute.
 (Note: Kalikinkar Datta asserts that Bharatachandra may be biased since he was court-poet of the Zamindar Krishnachandra who often had hostilities with Nawab.
 While Gangarama does not, however, stand on the same footing.
 His account is obviously one from the standpoint of the masses of the people.
-(Datta 1939)) Another contemporary Hindu poet Gangarama’s Mahārāştrapurāņa suggests initial public hope in Maratha intervention, followed by disappointment and eventual support for Bengal’s Muslim government due to Maratha atrocities in the region.
+(Datta 1939)) Another contemporary Hindu poet, Gangarama, wrote the Mahārāṣtrapurāṇa, which suggests initial public hope in Maratha intervention, followed by disappointment and eventual support for Bengal's Muslim government.
+The atrocities committed by the Marathas against Bengali Hindus chilled initial perceptions of the Marathas as Hindu liberators.

+Lastly, seeking revenge against Alivardi Khan, the relatives and partisans of the former Nawab Sarfaraz Khan, invited Raghuji, to invade Alivardi's dominion.
+The Riyaz-us-Salatin asserts that Mir Habib went to invite the Marathas following the defeat of Murshid Quli II in the Battle of Phulwari.
+The Siyar al-Mutaqherin by Ghulam Hussain Khan, however, claims that Mir Habib was captured by the Marathas while engaged in fighting at Katwa.